Web-hacker/RAG-API/README.md

 ## Overview

-The **RAG API** is a powerful document retrieval and response generation system built using **LangChain**, **FAISS**, and **OpenAI's GPT** models.
+The **RAG API** is a powerful document retrieval and response generation system built using **LangChain**, **FAISS**, and **Deepseek** model.
 This API allows you to upload, index, search, and retrieve information from a variety of documents (PDF, images, text files, etc.).
 Once the relevant data is retrieved, it uses a language model to generate contextually accurate and informative responses based on the input query.

 The RAG (Retrieval-Augmented Generation) architecture enhances the capabilities of traditional search engines by combining document retrieval with advanced text generation, ensuring responses are more informative and relevant.

 ### Key Features:
-- **Document Ingestion**: The API accepts various document formats, including PDF, images (via OCR), and text files.
+- **Document Ingestion**: The API accepts various document formats, including PDF, images, scanned files and text files.
 - **FAISS Indexing**: Utilizes FAISS for fast, efficient vector search.
-- **LangChain for Response Generation**: Integration with LangChain allows for generating answers based on retrieved documents using OpenAI's GPT models.
+- **LangChain for Response Generation**: Integration with LangChain allows for generating answers based on retrieved documents using Deepseek model.
 - **Flexible Document Processing**: Supports hybrid document extraction using both traditional text extraction and Optical Character Recognition (OCR) for image-based PDFs.

 ---

+## 📺 Project Demo

+Watch the full walkthrough and explanation on YouTube: [RAG API Project Demo](https://www.youtube.com/watch?v=qZ3hS1Bzc3I)

 ## Requirements